Alina Bronsky

-Alina Bronsky (a pseudonym), is a Russian-born German writer.
+Alina Bronsky (a pseudonym) is a Russian-born German writer.
 Her books have been published in more than 15 countries, including the US and Italy, in both print and audio formats.
 Her debut novel Scherbenpark (2008), or Broken Glass Park (2010), has received wide critical acclaim.

 Life

-Bronsky was born in 1978 in Yekaterinburg, Soviet Russia, an industrial town at the foot of the Ural Mountains in central Russia, and spent her childhood in Marburg and Darmstadt.
+Bronsky was born on 2 December 1978 in Yekaterinburg, Soviet Russia, an industrial town at the foot of the Ural Mountains in central Russia, and spent her childhood in Marburg and Darmstadt.
 After dropping out of medical school, Bronsky worked as an advertising copywriter and in newspaper editing.
 Alina Bronsky is widowed and lives with her boyfriend, the actor Ulrich Noethen, in Berlin.
 She has three children from her first marriage and, since August 2013, a daughter with Noethen.
 Bronsky has said that she sees herself as two separate people: the German-speaking self deals with her professional and occupational matters, while the Russian-speaking self deals with family and emotional matters.
 She established a pen name to facilitate this persona.
+Her family is of mixed origin, including German-Jewish roots.